iv4xr-project/aplib/docs/manual/aplibConcepts.md

 * **Action level.** Actions can access Prolog through the class ``StateWithProlog``, allowing them to do Prolog-based inference on their state/belief.

-* **Declarative strategy programming.** Our concept of strategy allows some degree of declarativeness when programming a goal solver.
+* **Declarative tactic programming.** Our concept of tactic allows some degree of declarativeness when programming a goal solver.
 By using guarded actions we 'only' need to specify when an action are executable, without having to program the specific order in which the actions have to be invoked.

-* **Deliberation.** A strategy is essentially a set of actions where you declaratively specify when each action can be executed.
+* **Deliberation.** A tactic is essentially a set of actions where you declaratively specify when each action can be executed.
 You can shift more responsibility to the agent by letting it more space to make the decision of which action to do at each current state, rather than that it always follow your strict programming. `Aplib` agents delegate the deliberation process to an instance of a class called `Deliberation`.
 The standard implementation is to just choose actions randomly, if there are indeed multiple actions enabled in the current state.
 Each agent has by default an instance of `Deliberation`, but you can reconfigure it uses your own implementation of `Deliberation`, e.g. a subclass that implements a smarter deliberating process, e.g. to make the decisions trainable with machine learning (e.g. with RL).

 ### Multi agent